jupyterhub/mybinder.org-user-guide/doc/dockerfile.rst

     # Note that there must be a tag
     FROM jupyter/scipy-notebook:cf6258237ff9

-See `Preparing your Dockerfile <LINKTOPREPARING>`_ for instructions on how to do this properly.
+See `Preparing your Dockerfile`_ for instructions on how to do this properly.

 When you are building complex software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some software is simply too complex to be specified with Binder configuration
 files.
-For example, if you need to *DO SOME COOL SHIT ADD EXAMPLES*.
+However, we bet you can do it without a Dockerfile.
+We recommend trying
+with ``postBuild`` commands.
+Are you **sure** this won't work without a
+Dockerfile?

 When you're using a language that is not directly supported
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~